isomerpages/moe-bendemeerpri/_about-us/School Information/School Rules.md

 <u>Prohibited Items</u> <br>
 All pupils are not allowed to have in their possession any weapon.
 They are also not allowed to bring weapon-like items or items which are banned by State, prohibited for use in school and/or cause nuisance or disruption to other students or teachers and items which are used or intended to be used to cause harm to others.
 Items that can be confiscated include:

-\-combs with pointed ends
+\-combs with pointed ends <br>

-\-knives (including penknives)
+\-knives (including penknives) <br>

-\-lighter
+\-lighter <br>

-\-laser pointer
+\-laser pointer <br>

-\-magic cards and all other playing cards
+\-magic cards and all other playing cards <br>

-\-mobile phones (if seen or heard)
+\-mobile phones (if seen or heard) <br>

-\-electronic toys/ soft toys
+\-electronic toys/ soft toys <br>

-\-music players
+\-music players <br>

-\-cigarettes
+\-cigarettes <br>

-\-substances that can be abused
+\-substances that can be abused <br>

-\-chewing gum
+\-chewing gum <br>
 \-accessories that are not part of the school uniform, if worn e.g: bandannas, nose studs

 Parents/guardians will be called to collect the confiscated items from the school.
 All confiscated items will be handed over to the parents after they have signed an acknowledgement letter of the child irresponsible behaviour.